 Deborah Cox, MS

 Vice President of Fund Development and Marketing Communications

-Ms. Cox continuously works on strengthening Continuum's brand and positive identity in the community to strategically market and raise awareness about Continuum’s compelling mission and uniquely comprehensive services.
+Ms. Cox has been with Continuum of Care since 2015 and continuously works on strengthening Continuum's brand and positive identity in the community to strategically market and raise awareness about Continuum’s compelling mission and uniquely comprehensive services.
 She works to raise significant funds to help support and expand the organization’s services so that more individuals may be helped, stabilized, and diverted from homelessness, institutionalization or hospitalization and live in the community.

 Ms. Cox has more than 30 years of diverse management experience.
 Immediately prior to joining Continuum, she served as the Director of Development and Community Relations at St. Vincent’s Hospital.
 She has also worked at Xerox, Pitney Bowes, Dun and Bradstreet, and has served as the Director of Economic Development for the Town of Trumbull.
 In addition, Ms. Cox owned a management consulting business where she helped organizations develop and implement strategic plans and enhance their team and leadership capacity.

 Ms. Cox holds a Master’s Degree in Organization and Management, with a specialization in leadership.
 She is a member of the Association of Fundraising Professionals and is past President of the Trumbull Rotary Club.

 David Ostrom, LCSW